 Your debtors are individuals, and so they must be treated like such.
 However, you can use their individual customer profile data to segment them into categories.
 These categories will then inform the way in which you communicate with these debtors going forward.

 Data analytics, AI, and automation are only one piece of the puzzle.
-In order to appropriately leverage their power, they need to guide your content creation and multi-channel outreach.
+In order to appropriately leverage their power, you need to focus on content creation and implement multi-channel outreach.
 Data analytics, AI, and automation are like a car.
 They provide the complex structure and the technical machinery to help you reach your destination.
 However, a car is useless without fuel—in this case, that’s the multi-channel content outreach.

 Companies used to adopt a one-size-fits-all approach to mass communications.
 In the digital age, however, that no longer works.
 There are two main steps to successfully communicating with consumers at scale.
 First, you need to leverage data-led insights to appropriately segment your audience.
 Second, this segmentation needs to be followed by appropriately crafted messages sent out through a variety of digital communication channels.